graphframes/graphframes/README.md

 # GraphFrames: DataFrame-based Graphs

-This is a prototype package for DataFrame-based graphs in Spark.
+This is a prototype package for DataFrame-based graphs on top of Apache Spark.
 Users can write highly expressive queries by leveraging the DataFrame API, combined with a new API for motif finding.
 The user also benefits from DataFrame performance optimizations within the Spark SQL engine.